bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 Bluesky documents should be stored.

 In the past, each Bluesky document has been stored as an individual record in a document database.
-This is well-suited to low-latency applications like live plotting, but it is not well optimized for common data analysis workloads, including batch reads or random access.
+The Bluesky document representation is well-suited to low-latency applications like live plotting, but it is not optimized for storage at rest.
+Common data analysis workloads, including batch reads or random access, are not efficient.

 Now, the new recommendation involves transforming the contents of the Bluesky documents for storage at rest in a form that is more efficient for data access.